 Read more about Dr. Odafe's perspective in her blog post, “Therapy” and other Dirty Words: Addressing Cultural Stigma of Mental Illness in Diverse Communities

-Dr. Odafe is currently accepting new patients for individual therapy.
+Dr. Odafe is currently not accepting new patients for individual therapy.

 My Approach to Therapy

 I believe that past experiences and cultural worldview form the foundation of how we experience the world today.
 My practice is rooted in a cognitive-behavioral therapy (CBT) approach and incorporates related theories.
 Therapy sessions with me typically involve collaborating to develop specific and achievable goals, evaluating your beliefs about the world, self, and others, and developing new ways to approach existing problems.
 In other cases, therapy sessions may focus on empowering you to become “un-stuck” and commit to a life that is fulfilling to you, in spite of unchanging circumstances.
 Additionally, I believe in implementing daily skills to promote wellness such as restorative exercise, mindful meditation, relaxation training, and prayer.

 I consider it a privilege to work with you and appreciate the vulnerability that is involved seeking therapy.
 My goal is to create a safe space to obtain knowledge, understanding, skills and growth in hopes of striving toward a healthier you.